Marlins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez and the Miami Marlins head into the first of a four-game series against Paul Goldschmidt and the St. Louis Cardinals at LoanDepot park, Monday at 6:40 PM ET.
+The St. Louis Cardinals and Brendan Donovan take the field in the second game of a four-game series against Garrett Cooper and the Miami Marlins, on Tuesday at LoanDepot park.

-Oddsmakers list the Marlins as -125 moneyline favorites, while giving the underdog Cardinals +105 moneyline odds.
-The over/under is 8 runs for this contest.
+The Marlins are the favorite in this one, at -160, while the underdog Cardinals have +135 odds to upset.
+The total is 8.5 runs for the matchup (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.